val314159/christophergs.github.io/about.md

 		<br><br>

 		I also enjoy writing fiction.
-My Science Fiction short story "Bodyware", which explores the future of wearable technology, was recenctly shortlisted for the Aeon Science Fiction Prize.
-You can <a href="{{ BASE_PATH }}/Bodyware_Short_Story_by_Christopher_Samiullah.pdf">read the full story here.</a></p>
+My Science Fiction short story "Bodyware", which explores the future of wearable technology, won the 2014 Aeon Science Fiction Prize.

 		<p>Now you know a bit about what makes me tick, and what I can offer.
 If you have anything you'd like to discuss, please feel free to drop me an email at